 When a small bunch of electrons collides with a small bunch of positrons, the fields of one bunch focus the other causing disruption.
 Since the opposing particles are strongly bent, they also emit radiation called beamstrahlung.
 These are the two basic beam-beam effects.
 The disruption enhances the luminosity by a small amount while the beamstrahlung causes significant energy loss during collision and increases the effective momentum spread for physics.
-(See Table 2.)
 These issues are discussed in more detail in Ref.
-18.
+23.

 In addition, there are several other important effects which should be mentioned here.
 If the beams are offset relative to each other, a kink instability develops.
-This effect actually causes the luminosity to be less sensitive to offsets because the beams attract each other and collide anyway.
+This effect actually causes the luminosity to be less sensitive to offsets because the beams attract each other and collide anyway when the disruption is not too severe.
 There is also a multibunch kink instability which is more serious since it can cause the trailing bunches to miss each other entirely.
 This places restrictions on the product of the vertical and horizontal disruption per bunch.

 The final section of Ref.
-18 is an addendum added after the SLAC Workshop in Dec.
+23 is an addendum added after the SLAC Workshop in Dec.
 1988.
-As mentioned earlier in the Introduction, it was discovered that the beamstrahlung photons pair-produce in the coherent field of the bunch.
-The corresponding incoherent process has been known for some time, but its importance has only just been realized.
-The problem is that low energy e^+e^- pairs are produced in an extremely strong field which then deflects the charge of the appropriate sign while confining the other.
+As mentioned earlier in the Introduction, it was discovered that the beamstrahlung photons pair-produce in the coherent field of the bunch.^{26-29} The corresponding incoherent process has been known for some time, but its importance has only just been realized.30 T he problem is that low energy e^+e^- pairs are produced in an extremely strong field which then deflects the charge of the appropriate sign while confining the other.
 This leads to large angular kicks, as mentioned earlier in Section 2.

 These stray particles can lead to more background problems, which must be addressed by further interaction point design.
 In Ref.
-5, it is suggested that crab-crossing combined with large crossing angles and solenoidal fields would allow one to channel these electrons out through a large exit hole to a beam dump.
-This idea looks promising but needs much more study.
+5, it is suggested that crabcrossing combined with large crossing angles and solenoidal fields would allow one to channel these electrons out through a large exit hole to a beam dump.
+Further studies of this option have indicated that crossing angles in the range 30-100 mrad would be necessary to avoid particle impact in the detector.31

 The measurement of the final spot size is an extremely important, but as yet unsolved, problem.
 From SLC experience, it is probably possible to use beambeam effects to minimize spot sizes.
 However, for the initial tune-up of the final focus, a single-beam method is almost essential.
-There was some initial work done at the workshop in June 1988 in Capri, Italy which was also reported at the SLAC workshop.22 In addition, preliminary results were presented at the SLAC workshop on the use of beamstrahlung from an ionized gas jet.23 Although this looks promising, there is still much work to be done.
+There was some initial work done at the workshop in June 1988 in Capri, Italy which was also reported at the SLAC workshop.32 In addition, preliminary results were presented'at the SLAC workshop on the use of beamstrahlung from an ionized gas jet.33 Recently, there have been studies on the detection of the ions from a gas jet after beam passage.34